kuddleman/italki-clone/README.md

 TEACHER RATING
-1. Their should be a 'new rating' page with pulldown menus so the hyperglot can enter their review(rating and comment)
+1. Their should be a 'new rating' page with pulldown menus so the hyperglot can enter their review(rating and comment), then redirect to the rating index page

+1A.
+There is an index page which give the Hyperglot the choice to do the following:

+ a. view a Teacher's rating page with their name, comments made about them and an overall rating between 1 and 5

+ b.
+Leave a new rating using dropdown menus: one for the teacher, the other for the rating

 2. The rating should should be an integer from 1 to 5 (inclusive)